Let me first say, I am asking you to donate money. Again.

 Please join me by donating now.
 I ride to end cancer.

 The Pan Mass Challenge is the first and largest athletic event fund raiser.
 Every dollar raised goes to the Jimmy Fund of the Dana Farber Cancer Institute.
-This year, with our contributions, the donations raised by this bicycle ride will top one billion dollars.
-You and I have donated over $137,000 since I began participating in 2008.
+Last year, with our contributions, the donations raised by this bicycle ride topped one billion dollars since the PMC started.
+You and I have donated over $150,000 since I began participating in 2008.

 I've made a personal commitment to ride and raise at least $10,000.
 I hope you can help me achieve this significant goal.
-Last year, my brother Joel and his wife Joy double-matched me, for each dollar I donated.
+As always, my brother Joel and his wife Joy double-matched me, for each dollar I donated.
 I also match any PMC riders donating to my ride.

 Riding the PMC, I'm standing up for hope, good science, and for life.
 And to acknowledge and remember, that for some people we know and love, the cure has not come soon enough.